RedHatInsights/frontend-components/packages/components/doc/conditionalFilter.md

 You can control which filter is active by passing `onChange` and `value` (you have to pass both props, otherwise state values will be used).

+You can also mark a filter item with `default: true` to select it when no `value` is set.
+If no item is marked as default, the first item is used.

 There are 3 components predesigned for you to use, plus one custom definition component if you need to use something completely different.

 ### 1) Textual component